 Ghee is some wonderful stuff!
 It has a nutty aroma and lends itself to cooking so well.
-We use if often to cook with.
+We use it often to cook.
+It adds flavor to our dishes.
+It can taste great in various recipes.
+If you need to store it without freezing, there is a solution.

 You might know it from your Red Lobster days with a lobster – clarified butter.
 But basically, Ghee is butter that has had the milk solids cooked out of it.
 You boil it, strain it and stick it in a jar.

-- Stores at room temperature on your counter in a semi-solid state, but can be stored in the fridge if your house runs hot, though it will become solid and need to be brought to room temp. to use it
+- Stores at room temperature on your counter are in a semi-solid state but can be stored in the fridge if your house runs hot, though they will become solid and need to be brought to room temp. to use it

 - It has a very high smoke point, so you can use it in place of more volatile oils in your cooking – fry, sear, etc.